carlosValencia01/carlosValencia01/README.md

 - 👋 Hi, I’m @carlosValencia01
 - 👀 I’m interested in Angular, JavaScript, HTML and CSS
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on Web developement
+- 💞️ I’m looking to collaborate on Web development
 - 📫 Send an email to jocavalenciava@ittepic.edu.mx

 <!---